Should You Get a Tracker or Fixed Rate Mortgage in 2024?

 by Sam Hodgson

-The Bank of England has announced that it's keeping base rate at 5.25%.
-We're taking a snapshot of the best rates available on the market today for fixed and tracker mortgage products and see how they compare.
+The Bank of England has announced that it's keeping the base rate at 5.25%.
+We're taking a snapshot of the best rates available on the market today for fixed and tracker mortgage products to see how they compare.

 For those looking at buying property or remortgaging, the question at hand is whether a fixed or tracker mortgage is most suitable right now.